 Jun Bärbucha Kombucha

-One more thing worth of mentioning is that one of the names for Kombucha in Chinese is "Hongchajun" 红茶菌, with Hong Cha also being a Red Tea.
+However, here a thing that is worth of mentioning: Chinese name for Kombucha is "Hongchajun" 红茶菌, with Hong Cha also meaning a Red Tea.
 "Jun" part translates into "bacteria".

 So what exactly is Jun.
-Jun, just like Kombucha, is a fermented tea.
+Jun, just like any other Kombucha, is a fermented tea drink.

-So what is the difference between those two?
+So what is the difference between Kombucha and Jun?

-For one, Kombucha can be made with any type of tea, Jun on the other hand can only be made with white or green tea.
+Kombucha can be made with any type of tea, Jun on the other hand can only be made with white, green tea or green Oolongs.

-The third difference between those two is: Jun fermentation takes only about half of the time that is required for Kombucha fermentation.
-To be more precise, it takes usually 3 days.
-And it's because honey is a form of simple sugar & it is much easier to break it down for the Jun Scoby.
+The third difference between those two is this: Jun fermentation takes only about half of the time that is required for Kombucha fermentation.

 Speaking of Jun Scoby.
 If you need one, you can get one through our online store:

-Now, back to Jun.
-It's been around in our repertoire for almost as long as our Kombucha.
-Almost, as we started with it about half a year later.
+Almost, as we started with Jun about half a year later.

-And the reason for this change was to have Jun made with just one single tea, like the rest of the Kombucha in our Premium Line.
+Our Jun now is made with a single tea, just like the rest of the Kombucha in our Premium Line.

-So, the tea of choice for Jun is one of our favorites, the Dragon Well Tea, also known as Longjing or Lung Ching, here in Germany.
+The tea of choice for Jun is the Dragon Well Tea, also known as Longjing (or Lung Ching, here in Germany).

-To find out more about this wonderful green tea, please check our post about Lung Ching Bärbucha Kombucha
+To find out more about this wonderful green tea, please check our post about Longjing Bärbucha Kombucha

-We use a local, raw & unfiltered honey from apiary located about an hour from Berlin.
+We use a local, raw and unfiltered honey from apiary located about an hour away from Berlin.

-This honey is not overly sweet & it has nice & delicate floral notes.
+This honey is not overly sweet, and it has nice and delicate floral notes.

 And here's another shot of the Dragon Well tea, after it is strained.